sskartheekadivi/sskartheekadivi.github.io/_tabs/about.md

 # Introduction
 Hello there, I'm Kartheek.
 An ambivert & happy soul in & as an embedded software engineer based in Bengaluru.
+I'm from Kakinada, Andhra Pradesh.
+A coastal area with finger-licking spicy food and super hot summers.

+I love listening to music, going on bike rides and talking to people.
+So I'm trying to learn music, repair my bike and becoming an extrovert.
+I cook and I like my food.
+(That doesn't mean it tastes good. &#128540;)

+I believe in manifestation and positive thinking (despite the fact that I do get negative thoughts).
+I live by simple principles such as..
+* Smile and let smile
+* Do it coz you like it

 > I was an introvert throughout my childhood and has been an ambivert ever since I started working.
 It was a fun transition.
 {: .prompt-tip }